-COVID-19 rapid antigen test (RAT) kits imported for personal use will be subject to assessment by Department of Agriculture, Water and Environment biosecurity officers and Australian Border Force customs officers.
+COVID-19 rapid antigen test (RAT) kits imported for personal use will be subject to assessment by Department of Agriculture, Fisheries and Forestry biosecurity officers and Australian Border Force customs officers.

 These agencies will assess goods imported for personal use against different risks:

 - Biosecurity officers will assess imported COVID-19 RAT kits from a biosecurity risk management perspective.

 - Customs officers – working with the Therapeutic Goods Administration (TGA) – will assess the safety and efficacy of the goods, particularly those that have not yet been approved for use in Australia by the TGA.

 If importers bring in COVID-19 RAT kits for non-personal uses (e.g. for commercial sale or for use by employees or volunteers of a business or non-government organisation etc) they must either have a biosecurity import permit or meet the conditions for “Lateral flow test kits listed on the Australian Register of Therapeutic Goods” on BICON.
 If these conditions cannot be met, the consignment will be exported or destroyed at the importer’s expense.

 If you are importing RAT kits for TGA approval or research purposes, you will require a biosecurity import permit.
 Please search for ‘test kits’ in BICON, and check the box for ‘test kits testing for Listed Human Diseases’, and follow the pathway to review the conditions for ‘Test kits testing for Listed Human Diseases – not included on Australian Register of Therapeutic Goods’.